Abjad/abjad/README.md

 You must have Python 2.7.5 installed to run Abjad.

-Abjad also depends on the following Python packages:
+You must also have the following Python packages installed:

     * configobj
     * ply